Household Poisons

 Management

-If your pet shows signs of poisoning such as increased salivation, tremors, difficulty breathing, collapse, seek veterinary attention immediately.
+If your pet exhibits any signs of poisoning, such as excessive salivation, tremors, difficulty breathing, or collapse, seek veterinary attention immediately.
+Time is critical in cases of poisoning.